Oraclebun/ci-datacentric-project3/README.md

 7. Appstore Badge in Footer [WorldVectorLogo](https://worldvectorlogo.com/logo/download-on-the-app-store-apple-4)
 8. Playstore Badge in Footer [WorldVectorLogo](https://worldvectorlogo.com/logo/google-play-badge)

-### Technical Related Attribution
+### Technical Related Acknowledgements and Attribution
-1. My teachers in Trent Global College for teaching me the basics to do this project
+1. My teachers in Trent Global College for teaching me the basics to do this project.
-2. My peers for giving me encouragement and the opportunity to learn
+2. The college teaching assistants John and Arif, for giving me valuable feedback.
 3. MongoDB Manual [Manual](https://docs.mongodb.com/manual/crud/)
 4. StackOverflow community [StackOverflow](https://stackoverflow.com/) for various post I can refer to when I encounter mongoDB query related problems and flask, python and jinja related problems.